Choose installation/deployment platform

 Aside from installation package files for the Linux operating system, we also have prepared images ready for deployment on Amazon AWS, and for Microsoft HyperV, and VMWare ESXi.

 Most commonly OpenVPN Access Server is installed on the platforms listed below, but not strictly limited to these, in no particular order.
 You have to provide your own hardware, or hire the use of a server, or use a cloud service, basically any system that runs the Linux operating system, to then install and use the OpenVPN Access Server product.
 You will need to have root level access to the Linux operating system in order to install the product.
 Some of the options listed below are easier than others.
-For example on Amazon AWS you can launch a prepared Linux OS + Access Server installation directly from their Marketplace.
+For example on Amazon AWS or CloudSigma you can launch a prepared Linux OS + Access Server installation directly from their Marketplace or control panel.
 You then need only finish configuration to start using it.
 With other options you first need to setup hardware or have hardware already, and have a supported Linux operating system installed on it, before you can install the OpenVPN Access Server product.

 - Installation on any system that runs a compatible Linux operating system.
 See installation on Linux OS.